 MARNING!
 To reduce the risk of serious injury, read the Safety & Comfort Guide.
 It describes proper workstation setup and proper posture, health, and work habits for computer users.
-The Safety & Comfort Guide also provides important electrical and mechanical safety information.
-The Safety & Comfort Guide is available on the web at http://www.hp.com/ergo.
+The Safety &

-Wake-on-touch (select products only)
+Wake-on-voice (select products only)

-Use the wake-on-touch feature to bring the computer out of the Sleep state quickly.
+Use the wake-on-voice feature to bring the computer out of the Sleep state quickly.